INRIA/scikit-learn-mooc/slides/concluding_remarks.md

 - Tree-based
     - A series of binary choices (thresholds)
-    - For tabular data, columns are quantity of different nature
+    - For tabular data, columns of different nature
     - Gradient boosted trees (HistGradientBoostingRegressor and Classifier) are goto methods

 ???